atadnzkpln/human-llm-comparison/README.md

 After downloading the repository, open the code folder in your Python terminal.
 Then run the relevant command below.
 Depending on your Python installation, use either python or python3.

+## Requirements

+The games use pygame, so install it before running them.

 ## Pac-Man-like game

 To run the Pac-Man-like game with explicit rules: